omeka-s-modules/Scripto/README.md

 - [Omeka S](https://omeka.org/s/) ≥ 2.0.0
 - [MediaWiki](https://www.mediawiki.org/wiki/MediaWiki) ≥ 1.30.0

-## Installation

-See general end user documentation for [Installing a module](http://dev.omeka.org/docs/s/user-manual/modules/#installing-modules)

-Note that if you are installing this module from a GitHub file download, you will need to rename the module directory to just `Scripto` (as opposed to `Scripto-master`) in order to be able to run the module.

 # Copyright

 Scripto is Copyright © 2020-present Corporation for Digital Scholarship, Vienna, Virginia, USA http://digitalscholar.org